aws/aws-sdk-php/docs/service-dynamodb.rst

 `provisioned throughput <http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/ProvisionedThroughputIntro.html>`_
 that should be made availabe to the table.

-.. example:: DynamoDbTest.php testCreateTable
+.. example:: DynamoDb/Integration/DynamoDb_20111205_Test.php testCreateTable

 The table will now have a status of ``CREATING`` while the table is being provisioned.
 You can use a waiter to poll the table until it becomes ``ACTIVE``.

-.. example:: DynamoDbTest.php testWaitUntilTableExists
+.. example:: DynamoDb/Integration/DynamoDb_20111205_Test.php testWaitUntilTableExists

 A full list of the parameters available to the ``createTable()`` operation can be found in the `API documentation <http://docs.amazonwebservices.com/aws-sdk-php-2/latest/class-Aws.DynamoDb.DynamoDbClient.html#_createTable>`_.